-Houston investigators believe the 15-year-old victim was gunned down in her neighborhood park on Jan.
-11 by her boyfriend, Deleon, after she found out he was cheating, according to court documents.
+Houston investigators believe 15-year-old Diamond Alvarez was gunned down in her neighborhood park on Jan.
+11 by her boyfriend, 17-year-old Frank DeLeon Jr., after she found out he was cheating, according to court documents.

 In court, prosecutors said that when officers arrested Deleon, a suitcase was found in his room, packed with enough belongings for more than an overnight trip.

 RELATED: 15-year-old girl shot and killed as she walked dog in SW Houston